Michellehlcn/michellehlcn-1991/webpage/public/posts/post_one.md

 layout: post
 title: REST vs SOAP vs GRAPHQL API
 categories: [Blog]
-tags: [python, xml, graphQL, RestfulAPI, SOAP, shopifyAPI]
+tags: [Python, XML, GraphQL, RESTful API, SOAP, Shopify API]
 ---

+# REST vs SOAP vs GraphQL API

+> _By Michelle Nguyen, 2024_

+## TL;DR

-This post is more about all the architectures based on my own experience.
-TLDR: The winner at this stage is GraphQL ,well but there is much more to dive into the topic if you read through the post.
+From my experience, the winner at this stage is GraphQL — but there’s much more to explore if you read through this post.

 ## Background

-In modern software development, there are two very important concepts: the client-server model and APIs.
-Client-server is a structure where by the server( or a provider) and client( or a requester) communicates and sends information or perform actions according to what client does.
-API or Application Programming Interface is a set of defined rules that show instruction how applications can communicate to each others.
+In modern software development, two key concepts dominate: the client-server model and APIs.

+- The client-server model defines how a client (requester) and a server (provider) communicate to exchange data.
+- An API (Application Programming Interface) defines structured rules that specify how software systems interact.

+Historically:
+- SOAP was released in 1999
+- REST followed in 2000
+- GraphQL arrived in 2015

-Taking in the timeline order, SOAP had been released in 1999, following by REST in 2000, and GraphQL in 2015.
-Today, the most popular ways to implement APIs are REST and GraphQL, it can be seen a large migration from REST to GraphQL architecture.
+Today, REST and GraphQL are the most widely used — and we can see many systems migrating from REST to GraphQL.

 ## SOAP (Simple Object Access Protocol)